 Forest Stewards Guild Northeast Region Program

 The Forest Stewards Guild's Northeast Region includes the states of Maine, New Hampshire, Vermont, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, and Pennsylvania in a landscape dominated by private forestland ownerships.
-Our membership, which is deep-seated in New England, consists of field foresters and affiliated resource professionals who share a strong stewardship ethic centered on our forests.
+Our membership, which is deep-rooted in New England, consists of field foresters and affiliated resource professionals who share a strong stewardship ethic centered on our forests.
 We promote ecologically, socially, and economically responsible forestry through field workshops, community-driven projects, and scientific research grounded in the field experience of our members.

 - Healthy Forests and Clean Water